-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119].
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119].

-Terms "encouraged" and "advised" are used for suggestions which do not constitute "SHOULD"-level requirements.
-People MAY freely choose not to include the suggested items regarding [RFC2119], but following the suggestion will be a best practice; it will improve security, interoperability or operation performance.
+The terms "encouraged" and "advised" are used for suggestions that do not constitute "SHOULD"-level requirements.
+People MAY freely choose not to include the suggested items regarding [RFC2119], but complying with those suggestions would be a best practice; it will improve the security, interoperability, and/or operational performance.

-This document distinguishes the terms "client" and "user" in the following way: A "client" is an entity understanding and talking HTTP and the specified authentication protocol, usually a computer software; on the contrary, a "user" is a (usually natural) person who want to access data resources using "a client".
+This document distinguishes the terms "client" and "user" in the following way: A "client" is an entity understanding and talking HTTP and the specified authentication protocol, usually computer software; a "user" is a (usually natural) person who wants to access data resources using "a client".

-The term "natural numbers" means non-negative integers (including zero) throughout this document.
+The term "natural numbers" refers to the non-negative integers (including zero) throughout this document.